rnzsgh/documentdb-queue/README.md

   if err = msg.Done(context.TODO()); err != nil {
     // It is possible that the msg was deleted by another process.
-    // If the database is unavailable, it will be processed again
+    // If the database is unavailable, the message wil be processed again
     // later when it is available.
   }
 }